eu-snehagupta/Dev-News/README.md

 ## Introduction

-In this project is building the backend for a developer news site where users can create articles, comment them and post their reactions (likes, dislikes).
+This project is building the backend for a developer news site where users can create articles, comment them and post their reactions (likes, dislikes).
 No graphical user interface.

 ## Objectives